COVID-19 pandemic in Alberta: Fourth wave

-On September 22, 2021, the city of Calgary passed a by-law mandating participation in Restrictions Exemption Program by all facilities and events that are eligible to do so.
+On September 22, 2021, the city of Calgary passed a by-law mandating participation in the Restrictions Exemption Program by all facilities and events that are eligible to do so.

 Fifth wave

 From November 17 until March 5, there were 767 deaths by COVID.
 At its peak on January 13, there were 62,733 active cases in Alberta which represented the highest number reached during the pandemic.

 On December 10, 2021, Kenney left open the possibility that restrictions on gatherings may be eased for the holiday season.

 However, due to concerns surrounding Omicron variant, Kenney announced on December 21 mandatory masks at all times, and new restrictions affecting bars and restaurants and large venues of over 1,000, such as limiting the latter to 500 clients and the former to ten people per table and a slightly earlier last call for alcohol and closing time.

-In early January 2022, with the Omicron-driven fifth wave rising and healthcare capacity already "spread too thin" federal Health Minister Jean-Yves Duclos, suggested mandatory vaccination as an option that provinces and the territories might consider.
-Kenney responded almost immediately that Alberta would not introduced a mandate.
+In early January 2022, with the Omicron-driven fifth wave rising and healthcare capacity already "spread too thin" federal Health Minister Jean-Yves Duclos, suggested mandatory vaccination as an option that provinces and territories might consider.
+Kenney responded almost immediately that Alberta would not introduce a mandate.
 By January 10, there were 635 hospitalizations with COVID and 72 people in the ICU.

 Because of the highly virulent nature of the Omicron variant, by January 10, 2022, the CMOH announced that AHS had reached its capacity for PCR testing and was immediately limiting PCR testing to those with a high risk of severe outcomes.
 While the official number of active reported cases was 57,332, the actual number was much higher because the positivity rate of 38% was so high and PCR testing was rationed.

 On January 13, Kenney announced that the thousand of rapid tests that the Education Minister Adriana LaGrange has promised to schools along with medical-grade masks, were delayed.